 Pocket Naturalist Guide to Invasive Plants of the Eastern U.S. This guide is a great tool for quick field identification.
 It is laminated to withstand field conditions, and it fits easily in your pocket or glove compartment.
 The guide includes descriptions of 69 invasive plants.
 Cost: $4.00.

 Why Should I Care about Invasive Plants?
 This colorful, photo-filled brochure outlines the impact of invasive plants on recreational activities throughout the Midwest.
 It provides basic information about common invaders and also includes common myths about invasive plants.
 This 23 page brochure costs $1.00 each.
 Play Clean Go (PCG) partners can find a pdf of this brochure with the PCG logo here.

 Landscape Alternatives for Invasive Plants of the Midwest is available as a printed foldout brochure or as a smart phone app.
 The publication offers non-invasive alternatives for ornamental invasive plants.
 It is written for gardeners and includes short descriptions of the alternatives listed.
 The brochures cost $0.50 each.
 The frequently updated app is free and is available as an Android or Apple iPhone or iPad download.

 CWMA Cookbook: A Recipe for Success The CWMA Cookbook is a how-to guide on how to develop and sustain a Cooperative Weed Management Area (CWMA) in the Eastern United States.
 The cookbook provides step-by-step instructions for organizing a new CWMA, in addition to general information on the benefits of CWMAs and a compilation of available funding opportunities.
-If you are interested in organizing a CWMA in your area and would like to order copies of the CWMA cookbook, please contact MIPN's coordinator, Kate Howe at email@example.com.
+If you are interested in organizing a CWMA in your area and would like to order copies of the CWMA cookbook, please contact MIPN at firstname.lastname@example.org.